MERLCenter/MERL-Center-public/Contributing.md

 ### Web Code

-_For any inputs or outputs that are part of the MERL Center public-facing website_

-- Code - front-end or back-end code for a MERL Center website
+- Front-end or back-end code for https://merlcenter.org

 [Back to top](#sections)

 ## For MERL Center Members

 ### Create a New Piece of Learning Content
-_Note you will need the correct permissions level (access) to follow the steps below.
-Contact [themerlcenter@gmail.com](mailto:themerlcenter@gmail.com) if you don't have access.
-The following steps are for the browser version of GitHub. **Your piece of content [must have completed these steps](https://github.com/MERLTech/merl-center/blob/main/Contribute/contributing-ReadMe.md#steps-to-contribute-learning-content) before being submitted to this repo.**_
+_You need the correct permissions level (access) to follow the steps below.
+Contact [themerlcenter@gmail.com](mailto:themerlcenter@gmail.com) if you're a MERL Center member without access.
+Your piece of content [must have completed these steps](https://github.com/MERLTech/merl-center/blob/main/Contribute/contributing-ReadMe.md#steps-to-contribute-learning-content) before being submitted to this repo._

+**The following steps are for the browser version of GitHub:**

 1. Click on the Code tab at the top of the screen
 2. Click on the `_guides` or `_caseStudies` sub-directory (folder), depending on the type of content you're submitting
 3. At the top right, click the `Add file` button, then `Create new file` if you don't already have a markdown file created.
 Click `Upload file` if you do already have a markdown file created.
+4. Add your title of your file in the following format: `YYYY-MM-DD-this-is-my-title.md`.
+A real example is 2021-04-23-Dispelling-myths-qualifying-assumptions.md, which appears on the website at https://merlcenter.org/guides/Dispelling-myths-qualifying-assumptions
-4. Add your `frontmatter`, which is the information above the dotted lines, to the file.
+5. Add your `frontmatter`, which is the information above the dotted lines, to the file.
 [Follow this guide as an example.](https://insertlink.com)
-5. Below the dotted line, add the body of your content that is formatted in markdown.
+6. Below the dotted line, add the body of your content that is formatted in markdown.
 [Here's a markdown cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) to help you format.
-6. Click the `Commit changes` button to submit your file.
-This will open a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and automatically assign the [`CodeOwners`](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) team to review and merge your pull request.
+7. Click the `Commit changes` button to submit your file.
+This will open a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and automatically assign the [`CodeOwners`](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) team (Editors team) to review and merge your pull request.
-7. Someone from the CodeOwners team may request you make changes before they merge your pull request.
+8. Someone from the CodeOwners team (Editors team) may request you make changes before they merge your pull request.
 To do so, click on the `Pull requests` tab at the top, click on your pull request, then click on the three dots by your file to edit directly.
-Once you edit, you'll have to options in the `Commit changes` dialogue: push those changes to the same pull request or create another branch (think of it as a pull request to a pull request).
+Once you edit, you'll have two options in the `Commit changes` dialogue: push those changes to the same pull request or create another branch, which you can think of as a pull request to a pull request.

 <img width="1641" alt="Screen Shot 2021-08-24 at 11 58 58 AM" src="https://user-images.githubusercontent.com/12953652/130650222-a10d3696-5552-4acb-9b39-64e35f106bd8.png">

 8. After your pull request has been merged, your content will be live on the repo immediately and on the [MERL Center](https://merlcenter.org) website shortly.

 ### Edit an Existing Piece of Learning Content
-1. Navigate to the piece of learning content you wish to edit by following the first three steps above
+1. Navigate to the piece of learning content you wish to edit by following the first two steps above
 2. Click the pencil icon indicated below
 <img width="1235" alt="Screen Shot 2021-08-24 at 11 00 36 AM" src="https://user-images.githubusercontent.com/12953652/130640695-a2266ece-da2e-4328-96f3-cc293932c6a8.png">

 3. Make your changes and click the `Commit changes` button.
-This will open a pull request and automatically assign the `CodeOwners` team to review.
+This will open a pull request and automatically assign the `CodeOwners` team (Editors team) to review.
 You can also assign a specific individual you want to review your changes, such as the author of the original post.
 4. After your pull request has been merged, your content will be live on the repo immediately and on the [MERL Center](https://merlcenter.org) website shortly.
-The CodeOwner may request changes before merging.
+The CodeOwner (editor) may request changes before merging.

 #### Formatting Options for Learning Content
 - One author or more authors